Collaborative Procurement: The future of Strategic Procurement

 The term ‘collaborative procurement’ has been applied to this initiative and is a positive strategic move designed to consolidate resources and streamline procurement efforts both in Australia and around the world.
 But why should Councils and public bodies consider collaborative efforts in their procurement strategies, and how can we help?

-An attractive benefit of collaboration is the savings it can produce, easing the strain on public sector budgets and/or the need to make public money extend as far as possible.
+An attractive benefit of collaborative procurement, purchasing, and tender is the savings it can produce, easing the strain on public sector budgets and/or the need to make public money extend as far as possible.

 It can also have a positive effect on pricing.
 By aligning themselves with a number of organisations to purchase the same product or service, Councils can capitalise on volume discounts to secure better pricing and save money.